Trial begins over insurance for 'suspicious' boat sinking

 Nathan Carman, center, carries documents as he arrives at federal court, Tuesday, Aug.
 13, 2019, in Providence, R.I.
 Carman faces civil charges in federal court over insurance issues regarding the boat aboard ... more

 PROVIDENCE, R.I.
-(AP) — A civil trial getting underway in Providence will determine whether insurance companies should cover Nathan Carman's $85,000 claim for his boat that sank off New England in 2016.
+(AP) — A civil trial being heard by a federal judge in Providence will determine whether insurance companies should cover Nathan Carman's $85,000 claim for his boat that sank off New England in 2016.

 Insurers are refusing to pay the claim, saying Carman made suspicious alterations to the 31-foot vessel before leaving Rhode Island with his mother on a fishing trip.